sumocoders/FrameworkCoreBundle/README.md

-# SumoCoders FrameworkErrorBundle
+# SumoCoders FrameworkCoreBundle

-The FrameworkErrorBundle will add some functionality related to errors.
+The FrameworkCoreBundle will add some functionality which will enable you build application in a short timespan.
 Below all functionality is listed:

-* Overrules the default error pages with some nicely styled ones
+* Error handling
+* Integrates Twitter Bootstrap

 ## Documentation